Watchdog defends explosive report seeking Conway’s firing, says he has no ‘animus’ toward her

 “The Office of Special Counsel’s (OSC) unprecedented actions against Kellyanne Conway are deeply flawed and violate her constitutional rights to free speech and due process,” deputy press secretary Steven Groves said in a statement. “...
 Its decisions seem to be influenced by media pressure and liberal organizations – and perhaps OSC should be mindful of its own mandate to act in a fair, impartial, non-political manner, and not misinterpret or weaponize the Hatch Act.”

-The report and the response to it swiftly thrust Kerner, a Trump appointee, into a political firestorm
+The report and the response to it swiftly thrust Kerner, a Trump appointee, into a political firestorm.

 In the interview with Fox News, Kerner said his office had “several discussions” with the White House counsel and they had the OSC report “for weeks.”
 He said this was “not some sort of a drop it-on-them situation.”